 - Also, make sure that edit your photographs before uploading.
 I have never really found the edit options within these printing services to be worth it.

-- Here is a link to the photoshop settings I added to my black and white photos to try to make sure that our large photos turned out clear and not blurry.
+- Here is a link to the photoshop settings I added to my black-and-white photos to make sure that our large photos turned out clear and not blurry.

 Where To Print Large Photos